How to Change Screen Timeout in Ubuntu Linux

 How to change when your computer screen goes blank in Ubuntu Linux

-Alternatively, go to System Settings -> Power to open the penal.
-Then use the Screen Blank drop-down list under Power Saving Options to set the time until the screen blanks or disable the blanking altogether.
+Alternatively, navigate to System Settings -> Power to open the penal.
+Use the Screen Blank drop-down list under Power Saving Options to set the time until the screen blanks or disable the blanking altogether.

 Conclusion: